 '''

-know how to create messages directed towards it.

-while True:

-entered = input()

-destination.announce()

-RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash))

-When a client establishes a link to our server

-destination, this function will be called with

-a reference to the link.

-def client_connected(link):

-global latest_client_link, latest_buffer

-latest_client_link = link

-RNS.log("Client connected")

-link.set_link_closed_callback(client_disconnected)

 If a new connection is received, the old reader

 needs to be disconnected.

 if latest_buffer:

 latest_buffer.close()

 Create buffer objects.

 The stream_id parameter to these functions is

 a bit like a file descriptor, except that it

 is unique to the receiver.

-#

 In this example, both the reader and the writer

 use stream_id = 0, but there are actually two

 separate unidirectional streams flowing in

-#

 opposite directions.

 channel = link.get_channel()

 latest_buffer = RNS.Buffer.create_bidirectional_buffer(0, 0, channel, server_buffer

 →ready)

 def client_disconnected(link):

 RNS.log("Client disconnected")

 def server_buffer_ready(ready_bytes: int):

 Callback from buffer when buffer has data available

 :param ready_bytes: The number of bytes ready to read

 global latest_buffer

 data = latest_buffer.read(ready_bytes)

 data = data.decode("utf-8")

 RNS.log("Received data over the buffer: " + data)

-(continues on next page)

-'''

-'''

 reply_message = "I received \""+data+"\" over the buffer"

 reply_message = reply_message.encode("utf-8")

 latest_buffer.write(reply_message)

 latest_buffer.flush()

 A reference to the server link

-server_link = None
+server link = None

 A reference to the buffer object, needed to share the

+'''

+'''

 object from the link connected callback to the client

 loop.

 buffer = None

 This initialisation is executed when the users chooses

 to run as a client

 def client(destination_hexhash, configpath):

 We need a binary representation of the destination

 hash that was entered on the command line

 try:

 dest_len = (RNS.Reticulum.TRUNCATED_HASHLENGTH//8)2

 if len(destination_hexhash) != dest_len:

 raise ValueError(

 "Destination length is invalid, must be {hex} hexadecimal characters (

 → {byte} bytes).".format(hex=dest_len, byte=dest_len//2)

 )

 destination_hash = bytes.fromhex(destination_hexhash)

+except:

 RNS.log("Invalid destination entered.
 Check your input!\n")

 exit()

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Check if we know a path to the destination

 if not RNS.Transport.has_path(destination_hash):

 RNS.log("Destination is not yet known.
-Requesting path and waiting for announce.
+Requesting path and waiting for announce

 →to arrive...")

 RNS.Transport.request_path(destination_hash)

 while not RNS.Transport.has_path(destination_hash):

 time.sleep(0.1)

 Recall the server identity

 server_identity = RNS.Identity.recall(destination_hash)

+Inform the user that we'll begin connecting

+RNS.log("Establishing link with server...")

+When the server identity is known, we set

+up a destination

+server_destination = RNS.Destination(

+server_identity,

+RNS.Destination.OUT,

+RNS.Destination.SINGLE,

+APP_NAME,

+"bufferexample"

+And create a link

+link = RNS.Link(server_destination)

 '''